mk-j/PHP_CT_Reader/README.md

 This code will allow to one to download and parse SSL certificates from a public CT log.

+Stores CT log entries in groups in .gz files

 Quick PHP CLI example:
 ```php
 class CTParser extends CTReader